 Lavender oil has been found to be able to relieve various types of pain, like headaches, migraines, stomach pain, and muscle soreness.
 You can simply massage a few drops of the oil into the affected area and wait for the effects to take hold.
 Remember, though, not to use more than a few drops of pure lavender oil.
 If you need to cover a larger area, make sure to dilute the oil with a carrier oil.
 The effects should still be the same.

 Which other essential oils can help you reduce stress?

 Treating skin conditions

-Although it is most commonly known as a relaxing oil, therapeutic-grade lavender is highly regarded for skin care, being both antiseptic and antifungal.
+Although it is most commonly known as a relaxing oil, therapeutic-grade lavender is highly regarded when it comes to skin care, being both antiseptic and antifungal.
 It can be used to clean cuts, clear up bruises, and soothe skin irritations.

 Lavender oil also has the ability to help you manage a number of skin problems.
 If you have eczema, you can simply mix lavender oil with a carrier oil and apply it onto the affected area on your skin.

 Acne is also another condition that lavender oil can handle.
 The oil has anti-inflammatory, antimicrobial, and antioxidant properties, which can help remove impurities as well as acne-causing bacteria from the skin.
 Lavender oil can also help regulate the secretion of sebum, and can also help get acne scars to heal faster.

 Diabetes has a range of symptoms and effects.
 This includes an decrease in blood glucose level (hypoglycemia), weight gain, a slowing metabolism, and problems with the liver and kidney.
 It can be complicated to manage these symptoms, especially hypoglycemia.
 Hypoglycemia in particular can be the result of medication, too much insulin, or even just delaying a meal.